stuartofmt/DuetMonitor/SetupInstructions.md

  Enter verification code:
 ```
-2. DuetMonitor will now attempt to send an email to you (from you).
+2. DuetMonitor will now attempt to send an email, to you (from you).
 It will look like this:
    <p align="center">
    <img src="https://github.com/stuartofmt/DuetMonitor/blob/master/images/Setup5.PNG">
    </p>